basho/riak_kv/docs/NextGenREPL.md

 - Reconcile changes that have occurred in the past hour;

-- Reconcile changes that have occurred in the past day.
+- Reconcile changes that have occurred in the past day;

+- Use a smart check that will 'auto' determine what the optimal replication work is at the point the work item is executed.

 On startup, the manager looks at these wants and provides a random distribution of work across slots.
 The day is divided into slots evenly distributed so there is a slot for each want in the schedule.
 It will run work for the slot at an offset from the start of the slot, based on the place this node has in the sorted list of currently active nodes.
 So if each node is configured with the same total number of wants, work will be synchronised to have limited overlapping work within the cluster.